Yizheng: Geography

 On the northern bank of Yangzhou, Yizheng is situated in the north of Jiangsu, and the Yangtze River lies in its southern territory.
 The city borders Luhe District of Nanjing on west, the urban area of Yangzhou on east and Tianchang of Anhui Province on north.
 The city owns a riverbank of 27 km, facing Zhenjiang in opposite of the river.

 Two major bodies of water, the Yangtze River and the Grand Canal, run through Yizheng from west to east and from north to south, respectively, dividing the city into four fractions.

 Climate

 Administrative divisions

-In the present, Yizheng City has 9 towns.
+At present, Yizheng City has 9 towns.

 Economy

-Local Yizheng Chemical Fiber of Sinopec was the fourth-largest worldwide polyester maker in the 1990s.
+Yizheng has developed a diversified industrial base supported by four major industrial zones: the Yangzhou (Yizheng) Automotive Industrial Park, Yangzhou Chemical Industrial Park, Yizheng Economic Development Zone, and Zaolinwan Tourism Resort.
+The city's pillar industries include automobile and auto parts manufacturing, equipment manufacturing, new materials, and modern services.